michelebastione/TwitchTTSAndMusicPlayer/README.md

 - `!vol up`: Increase volume by 10%
 - `!vol down`: Decrease volume by 10%
 - `!vol [value]`: Sets the volume to the specified value (1-100)
+- `!songs`: Show list of all possible songs to request